LeeYingZheng/samplerepo-pr-practice/README.md

+Reolved?
 # [Sample Repo] PR Practice
 A sample repo for practicing how to create Pull Requests.
-Clashed but resolved